-Materials and Administration Fees
+Resources, Materials and Equipment Hire Fees

 Some courses may require additional resources, which may be noted on your Statement of Fees – please check prior to enrolling in your chosen course.
 For example, fees charged by some placement organisations to the RTO when students undertake placements.
 Another example is when you have enrolled as online but would like an additional print-based resource, this will incur an additional fee per unit resource of between $15 to $18 (indicative) plus postage and handling.

 Assessment deadlines and penalty fees